hirememorey/election_game/STATE_DRIVEN_REFACTOR.md

     *   A new pattern for handling multi-step UI actions has been established and proven for the "Support Legislation" flow.
     *   **New `GameState` field:** `pending_ui_action` was added to `GameState` to hold the state of the UI interaction.
     *   **New `GameEngine` actions and resolvers:** The engine now uses a chain of actions (`ActionInitiate...`, `ActionSubmit...`) and corresponding resolvers to manage the UI flow in a purely functional way.
-    *   **Update:** The pattern has now been successfully applied to the `OpposeLegislation` action as well.
-It is ready to be applied to the remaining UI actions (`SponsorLegislation`, `DeclareCandidacy`).
+    *   **Update:** The pattern has now been successfully applied to the `OpposeLegislation`, `SponsorLegislation`, and `DeclareCandidacy` actions.
+The refactor is complete.
-7.  **Iterate and Expand:** Once the "golden path" test passes, incrementally add tests for more complex scenarios (e.g., end-of-term logic) and refactor the code to make them pass.
+7.  **Iterate and Expand:** **Done.** All core UI actions have been refactored, and the codebase is now stable and fully aligned with the state-driven architecture.

 ## 5. Desired Outcome